leonardojdas/fibonacci-react-app/README.md

-Fibonnacci App that validates whether the input is part of Fibonacci's sequence or not.
+A Fibonnacci App that validates whether the input is part of Fibonacci sequence or not.